-Faron A. Hill, President of Peregrine Oak, was named Chairman of the ULI Foundation on July 1, 2021.
+Faron A. Hill, President of Peregrine Oak, was named Chair of the ULI Foundation on July 1, 2021.
 Hill has been a ULI member since 2004 and has served in various leadership roles within the organization.
 He currently serves on the Global Board of Directors, as a ULI Governing Trustee, and within the Technology and Real Estate Product Council Leadership.
-He succeeds Douglas D. Abbey as ULI Foundation chairman.
+He succeeds Douglas D. Abbey as ULI Foundation Chair.
 The ULI Foundation Board provides leadership for the Foundation, which serves as the philanthropic source of funding for ULI through major gifts and annual giving that support the Institute’s mission-driven programs, activities, and services.

 What drives your interest in working with the ULI Foundation?